-Prof. Sun is also interested in integrating teaching, scholarship, and service through high-impact practices, such as service-learning and undergraduate research, and applying GIS and RS to a wider range of economic, social, environmental, and most recently public health studies.
-She has developed collaborative applied research opportunities with the Kenosha County Health Department on using GIS and spatial analysis to identify high-risk neighborhoods for the Kenosha-Racine Lead Free Communities Partnership Program.
+Prof. Sun is passionate about integrating teaching, scholarship, and service through high-impact practices, such as service-learning and undergraduate research, and applying GIS and RS to a wider range of economic, social, environmental, and most recently public health studies.
+She has developed collaborative applied research opportunities with the Kenosha County Health Department on using GIS and spatial analysis to identify high-risk neighborhoods for the Kenosha-Racine Lead-Free Communities Partnership Program.
 She has worked with students on Assessing the Effect of Brownfield Redevelopment on Surrounding Residential Property Values in Milwaukee using GIS, which resulted in a publication in Moravian Geographical Reports.
-Between 2012 and 2019, 62 such service-learning projects have been completed, through collaboration with a wide array of community partners, including government agencies, non-profit organizations, and small businesses.
+Between 2012 and 2022, 79 such service-learning projects have been completed, through collaboration with a wide array of community partners, from local to national, including government agencies, non-profit organizations, and small businesses.

 Some of her recent projects (United Way initiatives, Shalom Center meal distribution site selection, opioids crisis, Foxconn) have received extensive media attention and coverages on regional and local TV, radio, newspapers, and magazines.
 Her student researchers have presented at Posters on the Hill, National Council for Undergraduate Research (NCUR) annual conferences, Association of American Geographers (AAG) annual conferences, and Celebration of Scholars at Carthage College.

-In her spare time, Professor Sun enjoys traveling, landscape photography, cooking, and badminton.
+In her spare time, Prof. Sun enjoys traveling, landscape photography, cooking, and badminton.

 - Ph.D. — Geographic Information Science, Indiana University-Bloomington